guillheu/DeSign/README.md

 To run the executable jar release, run this command :
 `java -jar path/to/jar/DeSignApp.jar path/to/config/file`
+You will be asked to enter the wallet file password on startup.

-To run the TOMCAT war file, place the `config.properties` file in the  `[TOMCAT_FOLDER]/webapps/DeSignApp/WEB-INF/classes/` folder.
+To run the TOMCAT war file, place the `config.properties` file in the  `[TOMCAT_FOLDER]/webapps/DeSignApp/WEB-INF/classes/` directory.
 This file must be named `config.properties` when using the war file implementation.
+Also place a `pwd` file containing the wallet password in the `[TOMCAT_FOLDER]/webapps/DeSignApp/WEB-INF/classes/` directory.
+That file should have the following structure : ```pwd = [WALLET_PASSWORD]```

 # Future features